nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

   - macos
 ---

-This is a collection of commands I use to spin up a lightweight Linux VM in `QEMU` to access `LUKS`-encrypted partitions from my MacBook.
+I store my backups on LUKS-encrypted ext4 drives, even on macOS.
+This article documents the minimal, VM-based workflow I use to access them without relying on proprietary filesystems.

 <!--more-->

+## Overview

+I want to securely back up my data long term.

-I format (most of) my external drives with `LUKS` on top of `ext4`.
-While my daily driver is a MacBook Air, I avoid Apple's [`APFS`](https://en.wikipedia.org/wiki/Apple_File_System) and other proprietary schemes for long term storage to avoid getting locked in.
-There's existing software that does this but whenever I can — and especially when connecting my backups — like to understand everything that's happening and keep full control.
+While my daily driver is a MacBook Air, I format my external drives with LUKS on top of ext4.
+I avoid Apple's [APFS](https://en.wikipedia.org/wiki/Apple_File_System) and other proprietary schemes for long term storage to avoid getting locked in.
+What happens if my MacBook dies and I want a Linux machine next?
+Unfortunately ext4 and LUKS are not supported natively by macOS.

+The aim here is to be minimal, stateless, minimal trust surface, reproducible; which in turns makes it ergonomic and reliable.
+I want as few dependencies as possible that can break — this so that I can always access my backups.
+I like to understand everything that's happening and keep full control.
+You get first-class LUKS and ext4 tooling from a stock distribution like Ubuntu, while still running everything locally on the same machine.

+I achieve this by running a small Linux VM locally on my MacBook and access it over SSH.
+The VM is set up using QEMU, which is the only external dep.
+The VM is configured using cloud-init, which lets me define the user and SSH access at boot time without ever logging into the VM console.
+QEMU is setup to use HVF to hardware-facilitation of the CPU.
+SSH is used to run the LUKS related commands to mount the disk and also used by rsync to transfer files.

 I'll first give a brief overview of how I mount, decrypt and access the `LUKS`-encrypted partitions from `macOS`.
 Then, I'll show the actual commands I use.

-## No off-the-shelf solution

-I could not find a lightweight, ready-made solution that I trusted with long-term storage data. macOS does not ship with support for LUKS or ext4; Apple focuses on its own file systems and strongly promotes APFS, which makes cross-platform storage somewhat awkward.

-Using a Linux VM seemed to be the most direct and least surprising approach.
-You get first-class LUKS and ext4 tooling from a stock distribution like Ubuntu, while still running everything locally on the same machine.
-With QEMU passing the disk through directly — and using macOS’ Hypervisor Framework for CPU virtualization — the performance overhead is minimal.

-Finally, the setup is fully reproducible.
-The VM is effectively stateless and can be spun up on demand from a small set of commands, which is exactly what I want when dealing with backup and archival data.

-## Overview
+## Architecture

+1. Ubuntu VM
+2. QEMU + hvf
+3. Disk passthrough
+4. cloud-init as a configuration mechanism
+5. SSH as interface
+6. Data flow (mac user — ubuntu — disk)

+![image](./images/overview.png)

+Leftover:
-This works by spinning up an Ubuntu VM (using `QEMU`, the lightweight CLI tool powering Docker & podman), using the [Hypervisor Framework](https://developer.apple.com/documentation/hypervisor) (`hvf`) for CPU.
-The raw disk is passed to the VM, where I decrypt & mount the partition.
-The VM's single user is set up using `cloud-init` so that I can spin everything up with a quick script and have SSH access.
+The solution (details [below](workflow)) works by spinning up an Ubuntu VM (using [`QEMU`](https://www.qemu.org/), the lightweight CLI tool powering Docker & podman), using the [Hypervisor Framework](https://developer.apple.com/documentation/hypervisor) (`hvf`) to get decent CPU performance in the VM.
+The external drive is passed through to the VM, where the partition can be decrypted & mounted.
+The VM's single user is set up using [`cloud-init`](https://cloud-init.io/) so that everything (VM, OS, user) can be set up with a short script.
 I can then use `ssh` to browse the files and `scp` or `rsync` to move files between macOS and the decrypted partition.

-![image](./images/overview.png)

-We'll first download an Ubuntu image (actual Ubuntu, not the installer) and we'll create the cloud-init data disk (alongside with two other necessary evil disks).
-Then we'll spin up the VM with the physical disk passed through.
-Finally we'll decrypt and mount the partition from within Ubuntu — at this point the partition can be accessed via SSH from macOS.
-Except for QEMU which we have to install, this uses native tools exclusively.
+We'll download an official Ubuntu image, then create the `cloud-init` user metadata (mostly for the SSH pubkey).
+Then we'll create the QEMU VM booting from the Ubuntu image with the `cloud-init` metadata mounted as a CD ROM, which Ubuntu knows to use to set up its user.
+The external drive (as in, backup, physical thingy) will be passed through to QEMU, which will give us full access to the drive from Ubuntu via SSH.
+Except for `QEMU` itself we'll only use macOS-native tools.

-## Workflow
+## Playbook

 It's a good idea to run all these commands in an empty directory: